 “I box it up and they give me the postage, pick it up and then send me money and recycle the stuff,” Heilman says.
 “It’s easy for us, keeps stuff out of the trash and we’re saving the Earth!”

 Did you know the Michigan Lottery allows legal poker games to benefit nonprofits?
-Parents from Mayfair Preschool in Farmington Hills host them.
-So do the Troy Athens High School Band Boosters.
 These events are generally less like a casino night in the gym and more like a bingo night at a designated site.
 Players can come from the school community, but also the card-playing public.

 “It sounds strange, right?
-A preschool hosting a poker night?” says Mayfair mom Katie Bonus.
+A preschool hosting a poker night?” says Katie Bonus, a Mayfair Preschool mom.
 “But it was great for us.”
 Bonus was involved in two four-day poker events.
 Each event raised about $1,000 for the school.
 Learn more on long-time Michigander Joe Cole’s site, Cards for a Cause.

 10. Open a store

 The mother of all school fundraisers in the Detroit area has to be the Ann Arbor PTO Thrift Shop.
-Started 16 years ago as a garage sale held at a school, the concept has grown beyond imagination.
+Started more than 15 years ago as a garage sale held at a school, the concept has grown beyond imagination.

 2010 was a particularly successful year for the shop.
 They were able to donate nearly $276,000 to Ann Arbor Public School clubs and organizations.